-Getting married can be equally parts excitement and stress, especially if you're navigating discussions with your spouse-to-be about merging your finances.
+Getting married can be equal parts excitement and stress, especially if you're navigating discussions with your spouse-to-be about merging your finances.
 How you talk about your finances as newlyweds can set the tone for a lifetime of wedded financial bliss.
-Whether you're 19 or 90, there are a number of money chores to tackle once you tie the knot and having a clear financial to do list can make managing them easier.
+Whether you're 19 or 90, there are a number of money chores to tackle once you tie the knot and having a clear financial to-do list can make managing them easier.

 1. Change Your Beneficiaries

 One of the first things to do after getting married is to review and update your beneficiaries on key financial accounts.
 That includes your investment accounts, savings accounts, 401(k) plans or similar employer-sponsored retirement accounts, IRAs and insurance policies (life, health, auto, homeowners).

 Your beneficiary designations should ensure that your new spouse inherits these assets if something should happen to you.
 Though you can also designate those assets in a will, keeping the beneficiary information up to date is the easiest way to have those assets transition smoothly to your spouse when you pass away.